ahopper/Avalonia.IconPacks/README.md

       <StyleInclude Source="avares://MyProject/Icons/Icons.xaml"/>
 </Application.Styles>
 ```
+Icons can be saved as .ico or .icns by right clicking in the preview pane.

 There is a useful tool [here](https://gist.github.com/dfkeenan/d5ce7ba64f796e41cd9202b416c994bd) to transform the colors of the vs studio icons to match different themes.
 The Iconpacks program loads icons at startup from the icons directory so external icons can be added just by copying xaml files to that directory.